top of page

 • habitat protection and creation

-• Identifying solutions and strategies for effectively embedding BNG into regeneration projects:
+• Identifying solutions and strategies for effectively embedding BNG into regeneration projects and helping to bring vacant and derelict land sites back into use:

 • what support is available to achieve targets?